docksal/docksal/docs/content/core/volumes.md

 mutagen sync monitor -l
 ```

-As discussed here ( https://github.com/nicoschi/mutagen-for-docksal/#usage ) if you need to restart your project, do it with
+If you [need to restart your project](https://github.com/nicoschi/mutagen-for-docksal/#usage), do it with
 the mutagen helper:

 ```bash